 The difference between North and South is far more pronounced in spoken Welsh; when writing formally, many of the differences almost disappear or are much harder to notice.

 For those of you who like to keep old, romantic traditions alive, sending a postcard while you’re on holiday can be a nice way to connect with friends and family.
 To start, you might like to say “Dwi’n ysgrifennu ata ti o…”, meaning “I’m writing to you from…”.

-When we use “o” (from) in Welsh, the word following it adopts the soft mutation, for example “o Gymru” (from Wales) or “o Loegr” (from England).
+When we use “o” (from) in Welsh, the word following it adopts the soft mutation, for example, “o Gymru” (from Wales) or “o Loegr” (from England).

-Here are other some phrases you might like to use, which are kept informal:
+Here are some other phrases you might like to use, which are kept informal:

 The most useful phrase to know, of course, is “Penblwydd Hapus!” – happy birthday.
 Some common phrases seen in Welsh birthday cards are: